Undergraduate Admission to the College

 Learn more about the Indigenous Teacher Education Project (ITEP), which requires additional documents to apply.
 Program applications are typically accepted every other year for Elementary program applicants who are beginning their program in a fall semester.

 We know that transferring may seem challenging, so we want to help make the process as easy as possible.
 Academic advisors will meet with you along the way to make sure that your transfer is successful.
-This is especially crucial because most of our programs require an application the February of your sophomore year for professional admission; academic advisors are here to help you prepare for this as well.
+This is especially crucial because most of our programs require an application the February of your sophomore year for fall term professional admission; academic advisors are here to help you prepare for this as well.
 If you are planning to transfer to the University of Arizona College of Education, please identify your major advisor.
-Once you click on their Calendly link, you will be able to schedule a phone or in-person appointment.
+You can then click on your advisor’s Calendly link to schedule an appointment.

 I’m ready to apply for undergraduate admission!

 I've met with an advisor, read the information, and am ready to apply!
-Please make sure you have all of the above requirements met and have met with an academic advisor prior to submitting the online application; document uploads will be required.
+Please make sure you have all of the above requirements met (this includes your fingerprint clearance requirement) and have met with an academic advisor prior to submitting the online application; document uploads will be required.

 (Should you have technical problems, please contact your academic advisor.)